Pharmacy Residency Program

 Our 300 employees include 30 full time Medical and Dental providers, 30 Nurses, 50 bilingual Medical and Dental Assistants, Case Managers, Outreach Workers, Financial Counselors, and more who serve over 12,000 patients each year, resulting in 46,000 medical visits per year.
-The pharmacies are staffed with 13 Pharmacists, 1 PGY1 Pharmacy Resident, 2 Adjunct Pharmacy Professor Faculty Members, 11 Certified Technicians, 8 Clerks (including managed care clerk) and 2 bilingual Community Health Workers.
+The pharmacies are staffed with 14 Pharmacists, 1 PGY1 Pharmacy Resident, 1 Adjunct Pharmacy Professor Faculty Member, 10 Certified Technicians, 7 Clerks (including managed care clerk) and 2 Community Health Workers.
 HHC's mission is to improve the health of our patients through affordable, quality health care and comprehensive community-based programs to create a healthy community.

 Registered with the Massachusetts Department of Public Health as a retail pharmacy, HHC provides pharmacy services to all patients in the community; 340B access for patients with HHC primary care and retail access for patients with primary care services outside of the HHC medical home.
 The on-site community pharmacy, fills approximately 6,000 prescriptions per week, is owned and operated by HHC and is an integral part of all services offered in the HHC medical home.
 The pharmacies accept many insurances including Masshealth, MCOs, Medicare, CCA, MedicareD and Health Safety Net.
 There are managed care services available within the pharmacy in order to assist patients with their insurance needs.